Nevada residency for nomads: benefits and requirements

 • No personal or corporate income tax

-This translates into significant savings for both individuals and businesses.
-The absence of these taxes is especially beneficial for those with fluctuating and international incomes.
+This can translate into meaningful savings for both individuals and businesses.
+The absence of these taxes is often especially beneficial for those with fluctuating and international incomes.

 • Privacy protections